REX

 Background: A heartbreaking story...
 This guy was brought in to a vet in Stanislaus County by a good Samaritan (we think) who found him.
 We suspect he had either fallen off the back of a truck or had been hit by a car.
 He was suffering from multiple abrasions and lacerations and a dislocated hip.
 A rescue advocate in the Modesto area notified us... and we mobilized to get him the heck out of there and into our program.
 After a few quick vet visits and med boarding, he was treated for his wounds and underwent FHO surgery on 17 April to resolve the dislocated femur bone.

-What foster says: Rex came to me one day following FHO surgery after being hit by a car (?).
+What foster says: Rex came to me one day following FHO surgery.
 He was on four meds and had to wear the cone of shame with limitations.
-During this time he was a very sweet boy.
-Fast forward a few weeks and Rex has made great progress and finished his meds.
-He is completely housebroken and increasing the length of his walks that he takes with my neighbor's female lab.
+Fast forward a few months and Rex has made great progress and gets around really well.
+He is completely housebroken, a true gentleman and well behaved in the house and the backyard.
 Rex has learned to love his crate after some work and easily chills for a few hours when I need to leave the house.
+Rex has a healthy appetite and sleeps through the night on a dog bed in my room.
+Rex does have a very strong prey drive that also carries over to our walks when he sees other dogs and animals.

 Located In: Mountain View